Cottonwood Creek (Sacramento River tributary)

 Cottonwood Creek is a major stream and tributary of the Sacramento River in Northern California.
 About 68 mi long measured to its uppermost tributaries, the creek drains a large rural area bounded by the crest of the Coast Ranges, traversing the northwestern Sacramento Valley before emptying into the Sacramento River near the town of Cottonwood.
-For its entire length, it defines the boundary of Shasta and Tehama counties.
+It defines the boundary of Shasta and Tehama counties for its entire length.
 Because Cottonwood Creek is the largest undammed tributary of the Sacramento River, it is known for its Chinook salmon and steelhead runs.